Foreign relations of India: North

 The two governments have agreed on important policy frameworks to advance the bilateral relationship.
 In particular, the Nuclear Cooperation Agreement (signed in June 2010) and the current successful negotiations of the Comprehensive Economic Partnership Agreement (CEPA) constitute a watershed in Canada-India relations.

 The two governments have attempted to make up for lost time and are eager to complete CEPA negotiations by 2013 and ensure its ratification by 2014.
-After the conclusion of CEPA, Canada and India must define the areas for their partnership which will depend on their ability to convert common interests into common action and respond effectively for steady cooperation.
+After the conclusion of CEPA, Canada and India must define the areas for their partnership, which will depend on their ability to convert common interests into common action and respond effectively for steady cooperation.
 For example, during "pull-aside" meetings between Prime Minister Manmohan Singh and Stephen Harper at the G-20 summit in Mexico in June 2012, and an earlier meeting in Toronto between External Affairs Minister S. M. Krishna and John Baird, the leaders discussed developing a more comprehensive partnership going beyond food security and including the possibility of tie-ups in the energy sector, hydrocarbon.

+On 16 September 2026, Indian Union Minister Manohar Lal met with delegations from the US and Canada at the G20 Energy Abundance Working Group meetings in Huston.
+The discussions focused on expanding partnerships with the US in clean energy, infrastructure, and emerging technologies, while exploring joint projects with Canada in energy efficiency, low emission technologies, and offshore exploration.